-Unsubsidized Stafford and PLUS loans are available to most U.S. students without regard to demonstrated financial need.
+Unsubsidized Direct loans and PLUS loans are available to most U.S. students without regard to demonstrated financial need.

-Some students qualify for subsidized Stafford loans (interest and payments deferred until six months after graduation/program completion as long as the student is taking more than six credit hours).
-Unsubsidized Stafford loans are available to nearly all students.
+Some students qualify for subsidized Direct loans (interest and payments deferred until six months after graduation/program completion as long as the student is taking more than six credit hours).
+Unsubsidized Direct loans are available to nearly all students.
 Yearly maximums for subsidized and unsubsidized loan amounts are:

-The cumulative Stafford limit for dependent students is $31,000.
+The cumulative Direct loan limit for dependent students is $31,000.

-Independent students are: married, have other dependents, are orphans/wards of the court, are military veterans, have at least one undergraduate degree, or were born before January 1, 1986.
+Independent students are: 24 years of age or older, married, have other dependents, orphans/wards of the court, are military veterans, or already have at least one undergraduate degree.

-The cumulative limit for independent students is $57,500 with the above Stafford terms.
+The cumulative Direct loan limit for independent students is $57,500.

-The PLUS loan program is available to parents of dependent students through local banks and credit unions.
+The PLUS loan program is available to parents of dependent students.
 The amount borrowed may be up to the cost of education each year less other aid received.